MrWinston700/real_world_math_frontend/README.md

 ## Overview

 This project was made with goal of being multuple choice question and answer for real world math problems.
-However, questions right now are very basic as i'm still building out some features.
+However, questions right now are very basic as I'm still building out some features.

 ## Installation